 Please be aware that laser vision correction is a reshaping of the cornea, and does not involve surgery inside the eye.
 The need for reading glasses or bifocals that occurs in most individuals around age 44 is believed to be the result of a weakening of the focusing muscle inside the eye.
 Laser vision correction can compensate greatly for this weakening but cannot stop the gradual weakening of the muscle.

 We recommend Monovision for those who would like to reduce their dependence on reading glasses in addition to removing astigmatism and/or correcting farsightedness or nearsightedness.
 Monovision involves correcting the dominant eye for distance viewing and the non-dominant eye for close up viewing or reading.
-We recommend a “monovision trial” during your pre-operative exam to assure that monovision is right for you.
+A “monovision trial” during your pre-operative exam, using trial lenses, can establish that monovision is right for you.
 Most people find they are quickly able to adapt to using their non-dominant eye for their close-up viewing/reading.
 Those with a monovision correction describe the shift between close and distant viewing as similar to the difference between how you see things in the periphery when your eyes are focused on an object or person.
 The brain selects the view that is desired between close up, mid-range or distant.